Onboard Optimization and Learning: A Survey: Advanced Topics

-The general architecture of Hardware Co-Design for onboard learning (Figure~\ref{codesign}) integrates model-level, hardware-level, and software-level optimizations into a unified framework.
-At the model level, Neural Architecture Search (NAS) optimizes network topology, conditional computing, and training to align with hardware constraints.
+While application-specific hardware offers efficiency gains, true onboard intelligence demands co-optimization between model architectures and underlying hardware platforms.
+Holistic model hardware co-design framework aligns algorithmic structure with architectural characteristics, ensuring that neural networks are not only compact but also hardware executable.
+These algorithmic adaptations are designed to harmonize directly with hardware acceleration mechanisms, ensuring that both layers evolve cooperatively rather than independently.
+The general holistic architecture of hardware co-design for onboard learning, illustrated in Figure~\ref{codesign}, encapsulates this multi-level synergy as an integrated deployment framework.
+At the model level, topology-aware NAS refines network structures to align with hardware constraints, while techniques such as quantization, pruning, and weight sharing optimize computational efficiency~\cite{zhang2022algorithm}.
 The hardware level focuses on customized CPU/NPU acceleration, enhancing efficiency by optimizing platform composition and memory access.
 Meanwhile, the software level streamlines onboard DNN deployment through optimized code generation, kernel libraries, and memory management.
 By integrating hardware-aware AI model design, onboard learning can achieve scalable, high-performance deployment across next-generation edge devices.